 1. Make a long straight stitch to form the stem.

 2. Come up at either end of the stem and cover the stitch with blanket/buttonhole stitch, working under and over the thread.
 Do not take the needle to the back of your work until the thread is covered.

 Next time I will show you how to make the Arum Lily.

 Enjoy the rest of your day…. it’s nearly weekend!
-It was 32 degrees Celsius here today, so I am sending everybody in the cold parts of the world the hottest African sunshine to warm you up.
+It is 30 degrees Celsius here today, so I am sending everybody in the cold parts of the world the hottest African sunshine to warm you up.

 Till next time